Section 5.2 – Athletics State Championship Rules – boys and girls

 |Hearing||Deaf Sports Australia|

-(f) Placings for athletes in Multi Class events will be determined using the Athletics Australia Multi Disability Standards (MDS).
-Each athlete's performance will be compared to the MDS for their respective classification to determine a percentage.
-All results in each Multi Class event will be converted to a percentage and the largest percentage wins, second largest second etc.
+(f) Placings for athletes in Multi Class events will be determined using the Athletics Australia Baseline Performance.
+Each athlete's result will be compared to the Baseline Performance for their respective classification to determine a percentage.
+All results in each Multi Class event will be converted to a percentage and the largest percentage wins, second largest second etc

 5.2.4 Starting and lane draw